josephworks/WebIDE/docs/CODENVY.md

 ---

+Codenvy allows you to use linux containers online.

-Our codenvy page contains an Iframe of codenvy.io
+Our Codenvy page contains an Iframe of codenvy.io.

 In order to recreate codenvy you need docker and a hypervisor.